Preventing Plagiarism

 Tips for Teachers to detect and minimise Academic Dishonesty

-Encourage teachers to get to know each student so well that they immediately notice any changes/irregularities in individual student responses/performance.
-Changes/irregularities in student responses/performance are seen to be a primary detection tool, and staff need to be equipped with strategies to do so systematically.
+• Ideally teachers should know each student so well that they immediately notice any changes/irregularities in individual student responses/performance.
+This is a primary detection tool.
 This ‘pedagogical approach’ ensures teachers know about each student’s understanding of concepts, writing style, ability to organise ideas, etc. Teaching is about helping students to make progress – teachers cannot do that if they do not know what level students are at.
-(Some teachers consider they are not teaching well if they do not know their students are cheating.)
+Look for “grade shifts” – unexplained discrepancies between levels of performance in different assessments could indicate dishonest behaviour.

 • Attendance issues and participation in class discussion and activities can be key indicators – a student who shows little engagement but submits quality work could arouse suspicions.